-- ♦ Non-Detects (ND) laboratory analysis indicates that the constituent is not present. - ♦ Parts per million (ppm) or Milligrams per liter (mg/l) - one part per million corresponds to one minute in two years or a single penny in \$10,000 - ♦ Parts per billion (ppb) or Micrograms per liter - one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Parts per trillion (ppt) or Nanograms per liter (nanograms/l) - one part per trillion corresponds to one minute in 2,000,000 years, or a single penny in \$10,000,000,000. - ♦ Parts per quadrillion (ppg) or Picograms per liter (picograms/l) - one part per quadrillion corresponds to one minute in 2,000,000,000 years or one penny in \$10,000,000,000,000. - ♦ Picocuries per liter (pCi/L) picocuries per liter is a measure of the radioactivity in water. - ♦ Millirems per year (mrem/yr) measure of radiation absorbed by the body.
+- ♦ Non-Detects (ND) laboratory analysis indicates that the constituent is not present. - ♦ Parts per million (ppm) or Milligrams per liter (mg/l) - one part per million corresponds to one minute in two years or a single penny in \$10,000 - ♦ Parts per billion (ppb) or Micrograms per liter (ug/L)- one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - ♦ Parts per trillion (ppt) or Nanograms per liter (nanograms/l) - one part per trillion corresponds to one minute in 2,000,000 years, or a single penny in \$10,000,000,000. - ♦ Picocuries per liter (pCi/L) a measure of the radioactivity in water. - ♦ Millirems per year (mrem/yr) measure of radiation absorbed by the body. - Million Fibers per Liter (MFL)- a measure of the presence of asbestos fibers that are no longer than 10 micrometers. - ♦ Nephelometric Turbidity Unit (NTU)- a measure of the cloudiness of water. - ♦ Regulatory Action Level (AL) the concentration of a contaminant which,, if exceeded, triggers treatment or other requirements which a water system must follow. - ♦ Treatment Technique (TT)-a required process intended to reduce the level of a contaminant in drinking water.

-- Million Fibers per Liter (MFL) million fibers per liter is a measure of the presence of asbestos fibers that are longer than 10 micrometers. - ♦ Nephelometric Turbidity Unit (NTU) nephelometric turbidity unit is a measure of the clarity of water.
-Turbidity in excess of 5 NTU's is just noticeable to the average person. - ♦ Regulatory Action Level (AL) the concentration of a contaminant which. if exceeded, triggers treatment or other requirements which a water system must follow. - treatment technique is a required process intended to reduce the level of a contaminant in drinking water. - ♦ Maximum Contaminant Level The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
-MCL's are set as close to the MCLG's as feasible using the best available treatment technology. - ♦ Maximum Contaminant Level Goal The "Goal" (MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLG's allow for a margin of safety. - Public Health Goal (PHG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
+- ♦ Maximum Contaminant Level The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
+MCL's are set as close to the MCLG's as feasible using the best available treatment technology.
+Secondary MCLs are to protect the odor, taste, and appearance of drinking water. - Maximum Contaminant Level Goal The "Goal" (MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLG's allow for a margin of safety. - ♦ Maximum Residual Disinfectant Level (MRDL) - The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - ♦ Maximum Residual Disinfectant Level Goal (MRDLG) - The level of drinking water disinfectant below which there is no know or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Primary Drinking Water Standard (PDWS) -MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements and water treatment requirements - Public Health Goal (PHG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 PHG's are set by the California Environmental Protection Agency.

 Castroville Community Services District routinely monitors for contaminants in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st to December 31st, 2013.
+This table shows the results of our monitoring for the period of January 1st to December 31st, 2015.
 We sample for over 112 contaminants but only those that show any detection are listed below.
 All detections were below regulatory actions levels.